This post may contain affiliate links. See our disclosure policy for details.

 10. Take a Break

 Don’t panic!
 A short break is not going to cause your child to slide back academically.
 When nothing seems to get them going, take a few days or weeks off to rest.
+Settle into a summer routine.
+Pick up a few books to read for pleasure – for yourself and your kids!

 You might notice that after just a short time your child will begin to get bored and start looking for learning opportunities once again.
 Pick up on that!
 You might be surprised at how quickly your child will be ready to “do school” again after a break.